Carl Henry Kaeppel: History

-Kaeppel was educated at Sydney Grammar School of which he was captain in 1905, and at Sydney University, where he graduated BA with first-class honours in Classics in 1910, having won the Salting exhibition, Cooper scholarship, and Cooper travelling scholarship, which entitled him to go to Oxford, but illness prevented him from taking up the opportunity but was able to undertake a long tour of Europe, studying languages.

-He returned to Australia, serving as a master at Sydney Grammar School ("Shore"), North Sydney for some years, then at The Armidale School, Armidale.
+Kaeppel was educated at Sydney Grammar School, of which he was captain in 1905, and at Sydney University, where he graduated BA with first-class honours in Classics in 1910.
+He had won the Salting exhibition, Cooper scholarship, and Cooper travelling scholarship, which entitled him to go to Oxford, but illness prevented him from taking up the opportunity; instead he was able to undertake a long tour of Europe, studying languages.
+He returned to Australia, serving as a master at Sydney Grammar School ("Shore") for some years, then at The Armidale School, Armidale.

-He enlisted with First AIF in January 1916 and in mid-March as Lieut.
-Kaeppel left to serve overseas with the 18th Battalion.
-He was promoted captain and adjutant, was mentioned in dispatches and won the Military Cross.
+He enlisted with the First Australian Imperial Force in January 1916.
+In mid-March, as Lieutenant Kaeppel, he left Australia to serve in World War I with the 18th Battalion.
+He was promoted to captain and adjutant, was mentioned in dispatches and won the Military Cross.

 He worked at the British Museum on early geographic texts, and did a course in anthropology at London University under Professor Seligman.

-Kaeppel travelled extensively in Europe and learned eleven languages, but was no polyglot.
+Kaeppel travelled extensively in Europe and learned eleven languages, but was not a polyglot.